Clayton South Primary School is situated on Clayton Road, Clayton South and draws its students from a rich diversity of multi-cultural communities.

 Student wellbeing is an important issue underpinning all school programs.
 The school community encourages high standards of behaviour based on cooperation, respect, mutual responsibility and self discipline and actively promotes harmonious student relationships.
 A comprehensive wellbeing program is consistently implemented by all staff and is strongly supported by our parent body.

 A close working partnership with local preschools is a strong feature of our school.
-Clayton South Kindergarten is situated next door.
+The Discovery Tree and Clayton South Kindergarten are both situated next door.
 Sundowner and Westall Preschool are also feeder Kindergartens along with other local private childcare centres.
 All have worked with us for many years allowing for smooth transition into our school.
 Strong links have developed with local Secondary Colleges through transition activities with formal activities and visits occurring in Year 5 and 6.

 Parents are encouraged to participate in their child’s learning in a wide range of opportunities including: School Council, fundraising, Incursions, Information Evenings, Family Maths Nights, interviews, transition sessions, excursions, working bees and special events.